mesonbuild/meson/docs/markdown/Machine-files.md

 option = false
 ```

-An integer must be either an unquoted numeric constant;
+An integer must be an unquoted numeric constant.
 ```ini
 option = 42
 ```